HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 This guide does not currently constrain the type or format of access tokens issued by Authorization Servers.
 Note that other implementation guides (e.g. SMART App Launch, IUA, etc.), when used together with this guide, may limit the allowed access token types (e.g. Bearer) and/or formats (e.g. JWT).
 </div>

+#### Client application use of access tokens

+A client application **SHALL** only use an access token in a manner consistent with any assertions made when requesting that token.
+For example, if a client asserted a `subject_id` and `purpose_of_use` in the B2B Authorization Extension Object included in its token request, then the access token granted in response to that request can only be used in that authorization context, i.e. for that requestor and for that purpose.
+If the same client application subsequently needs to retrieve a resource for a different requestor and/or for a different purpose from the same resource server, it cannot reuse the same access token.
+Instead, it must obtain a new access token by submitting another token request with an updated B2B Authorization Extension Object asserting the new authorization context.

 ### Refresh tokens

 This guide supports the use of refresh tokens, as described in [Section 1.5 of RFC 6749].
 Authorization Servers **MAY** issue refresh tokens to B2B client applications that use the authorization code grant type as per [Section 5 of RFC 6749].
 Refresh tokens are not used with the client credentials grant type.
 Client apps that have been issued refresh tokens **MAY** make refresh requests to the token endpoint as per [Section 6 of RFC 6749].
 Client apps authenticate to the Authorization Server for refresh requests by constructing and including an Authentication Token in the same manner as for initial token requests.